openequella/openequella.github.io/guides/WorkflowConfigurationGuide.md

 ## Workflow overview
-An EQUELLA workflow is a process whereby a new resource must pass through one or more stages of review or moderation before becoming fully available (live).
+An openEQUELLA workflow is a process whereby a new resource must pass through one or more stages of review or moderation before becoming fully available (live).
 The process automatically notifies users when they must moderate the resource.
 A workflow is associated with a collection and can be a simple one-step review or complex multi-step editorial and technical review comprising multiple publication paths.

 The workflow is typically created by a content administrator from workflow steps that comprise an ordered process for passing from one node to the next.
 Scripts can be attached to workflow steps to determine whether a resource can skip the step.
 This allows very complex and flexible workflows to be created.
 On passing the last of the workflow steps the resource becomes ‘live’.
 Resources can also be made live during moderation, if required.